gmmatt/torgeternity/Readme.md

 - Integrated code from Chain Reaction module so that exploding dice now operate in tandem with TE rules
 - Lots of CSS to make journal entries look more Torg-Like
+- Integrated "Session Zero" on EN and DE compendiums as a bonus

 v.
 2.3.9
 - Fixed bug from last two releases that caused problems with